RealParSec/ugmj/README.md

      - Move it back to `disabled` folder
      - Go back to step 1
 5. Perform this step until you go thru all of you addons

+**Warning if you use any leaks your support will be immediately denied**